Modeling group heterogeneity in spatio-temporal data via physics-informed semiparametric regression: Acknowledgments

 \section{Acknowledgments}

+We are grateful to the Editor and Reviewers for their insightful comments and suggestions, which have significantly improved the quality and clarity of the manuscript.
+We thank Alessandro Melchionda for his preliminary work on this topic in his Master Thesis at Politecnico di Milano.
 This work has been supported by the project GRINS - Growing Resilient, INclusive and Sustainable (GRINS PE00000018 – CUP D43C22003110001), funded by the European Union - NextGenerationEU programme.
 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, nor can the European Union be held responsible for them.
 M.F.\ De Sanctis, F. \ Ieva and L.M.\ Sangalli acknowledge MUR research project Dipartimento di Eccellenza 2023 - 2027, Dipartimento di Matematica, Politecnico di Milano.
+The simulations discussed in this work were performed on the HPC Cluster of the Department of Mathematics of Politecnico di Milano which was funded by MUR grant Dipartimento di Eccellenza 2023-2027.
 L.M.\ Sangalli also acknowledges the PRIN 2022 project CoEnv - Complex Environmental Data and Modeling (CUP 2022E3RY23), funded by the European Union – NextGenerationEU programme, and by the Italian Ministry for University and Research.
-A preliminary version of this work has been developed with Alessandro Melchionda within his Master Thesis "Mixed Effects Models in Spatio Temporal Regression with Partial Differential Equation Regularization", Politecnico di Milano.

 \AddToHook{enddocument/afteraux}{ \immediate\write18{ cp output.aux elsarticle-template-num.aux } }